 As you go through the often painful and emotionally taxing process of divorce, you will need to identify the reasoning behind it before a judge can officially dissolve your marriage.
-In South Carolina, like many other states, there are two types of divorce: fault and no-fault.
-Understanding the differences between fault and no fault divorce in SC is essential to navigating the legal process and ensuring your rights are protected.
+Like many other states, South Carolina has two types of divorce: fault and no-fault.
+Understanding the differences between fault and no fault divorce in SC is essential to navigating the legal process and protecting your rights.

 Fault Divorce in SC